Michael Jordan – Top 10 MLB Bust

-Synopsis: Michael Jordan categorically is one of the top three players to ever play in the NBA.
+Synopsis: Michael Jordan categorically ranks as one of the top three players to ever play in the NBA.
 There’s even a very compelling argument that he’s the greatest NBA player of all-time.
 On the other hand, MJ doesn’t deserve consideration as an accomplished dual-sport athlete because he failed in his attempt to play professional baseball.
 I never imaged having to expose Jordan’s lack of baseball skills because I assumed it was incontrovertible.
 However, it appears that revisionist history may being confusing the matter.
 The truth is that Michael Jordan was a complete bust as an MLB prospect.

 MICHAEL JORDAN – TOP 10 MLB BUST